 Location.
 31° 42.461′ N, 83° 39.175′ W. Marker is in Ashburn, Georgia, in Turner County.
 Marker is at the intersection of East College Avenue and McLendon Street, on the left when traveling east on East College Avenue.
-Touch for map.
-The marker is located at the Turner County Courthouse.
+The marker is located at the Turner County Touch for map.
 Marker is in this post office area: Ashburn GA 31714, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 2 other markers are within 17 miles of this marker, measured Historic Downtown Sylvester (approx. 16.3 miles away); Worth County (approx. 16˝ miles away).
+At least 2 other markers are within 17 miles of this marker, measured as the crow flies.
+Historic Downtown Sylvester (approx. 16.3 miles away); Worth County (approx. 16½ miles away).

 Regarding Turner County.
 Turner County is known as "The Peanut Capital of the World; Ashburn is home of "The Fireant Festival."